The-Ethical-Guy/E-SPOOFER/README.md

 # E-SPOOFER
 <img alt="wifi-atk" src=".github/icons/wifitool.png" height="40%" width="100%" />
 # About
-# a
-<b> powerful and effective email spoofing tool</b>
-the perfect tool for advanced testers, this tool use powerful spoofing module's to skip any protect service
+a powerful and effective email spoofing tool, the perfect tool for advanced testers, this tool use powerful spoofing module's to skip any protect service

 # SYSTEM REQUIREMENTS
 | Requirements   | Version            |